 An eligible applicant is any student, regardless of citizenship, who, on February 21, 2018, is enrolled towards a degree in a graduate program, that has an interest in ocean, coastal and Great Lakes resources and in the national policy decisions affecting those resources.
 The graduate degree must be awarded through an accredited institution of higher education in the United States or U.S. Territories.
 Applications are due to Sea Grant programs by February 23, 2018.
 Applications to grants.gov must come from Sea Grant programs.

 Special Projects Portal

-No open projects in the Special Projects portal at this time.
+One open competition in the Special Projects portal at this time.
+See below for details.
 Eligible applicants are: Sea Grant Programs (Sea Grant Colleges, Institutions, or Coherent Area Programs), the National Sea Grant Law Center, and the National Sea Grant Library.
 Individual competition announcements may restrict eligibility to a subset of these applicants.